Henrietta Lacks: In popular culture

-The question of how and whether her race affected her treatment, the lack of obtaining consent, and her relative obscurity, continues to be controversial.
+The question of how and whether her race affected her treatment, the lack of obtaining consent, and her relative obscurity continues to be controversial.
+In the medical world, this case brings up bioethical concerns with informed consent, medical records privacy, and communication with tissue donors and research participants.

-The HeLa cell line's connection to Henrietta Lacks was first brought to popular attention in March 1976 with a pair of articles in the Detroit Free Press and Rolling Stone written by reporter Michael Rogers.
+The HeLa cell line's connection to Henrietta Lacks was first brought to popular attention in March 1976 with a pair of articles in the Detroit Free Press and Rolling Stone written by reporter Michael Rogers, though Rogers erroneously states her name as Helen Lane.
 In 1998, Adam Curtis directed a BBC documentary about Henrietta Lacks called The Way of All Flesh.

 Rebecca Skloot documented extensive histories of both the HeLa cell line and the Lacks family in two articles published in 2000 and 2001 and in her 2010 book The Immortal Life of Henrietta Lacks.
 Skloot worked with Deborah Lacks, who was determined to learn more about her mother, on the book.
 She used her first royalty check from the book to start the Henrietta Lacks Foundation, which has provided funds like college tuition and medical procedures for Henrietta's family.

 HBO announced in 2010 that Oprah Winfrey and Alan Ball were developing a film project based on Skloot's book, and in 2016 filming commenced. with Winfrey in the leading role of Deborah Lacks, Henrietta's daughter.
 The film The Immortal Life of Henrietta Lacks was released in 2017, with Renée Elise Goldsberry portraying Lacks.
-Sons David Lacks Jr. and Zakariyya Rahman and granddaughter Jeri Lacks, were consultants for the film.
+Sons David Lacks Jr. and Zakariyya Rahman and granddaughter Jeri Lacks were consultants for the film.

 HBO also commissioned Kadir Nelson for an oil painting of Lacks.
 In 2018, the portrait was jointly acquired by the National Museum of African American History and Culture and the Smithsonian's National Portrait Gallery.
 The wallpaper in the painting is made up of the "Flower of Life" alluding to the immortality of her cells.
 The flowers on her dress resemble images of cell structures, and the two missing buttons on her dress symbolize her cells taken without permission.

 NBC's Law & Order aired its own fictionalized version of Lacks's story in the 2010 episode "Immortal", which Slate referred to as "shockingly close to the true story" and the musical groups Jello Biafra and the Guantanamo School of Medicine and Yeasayer both released songs about Henrietta Lacks and her legacy.